SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 CSPs **MUST** externally route any public IP addresses allocated from subnets of the standard provider network.
 CSPs **MUST** provide dynamic routing for all project-allocated public IP-prefixes via the standard provider network.

-By default, users **SHOULD** be prohibited by policy from creating RBAC rules for networks in their projects, to prevent the creation of faux provider networks.
+By default, users **SHOULD** be prohibited by policy from creating Networking RBAC rules, to prevent the creation of faux provider networks.

 ## Conformance Tests